CebAI: Centre for Creativity enabled by AI

 However, although many data analytic and machine learning technologies now exist, few explicitly support human creativity, or can be applied quickly to discover new ideas from most business information assets.
-The problem is more acute for SMEs that constitute, for example, 99% of all UK businesses.
+The problem is more acute for SMEs that make up 99.9% of all UK businesses.

 Although new artificial intelligence (AI) algorithms have the potential to compute creative outcomes and support human creativity, most have not been integrated with the established creative thinking processes, methods and techniques already used in businesses.
 As a result, most organisations’ creative processes are sub-optimal.

 CebAI, the National Centre for Creativity enabled by Artificial Intelligence, will deliver new AI-based services to augment business creativity.
 It will act as a provider of new AI-based technologies and creativity services in ecosystems of business partners and clients.

 The new technologies will offer a new form of on-demand software service – AI algorithms and interactive tools that encode applied creativity knowledge – that businesses can apply to their digital information, in order to create effectively on-demand.

 To enable this to happen routinely, CebAI will provide businesses with APIs to AI services that will generate candidate creative ideas from information described in, e.g., white papers, client reports and competitor analyses.

 It will also provide these businesses with a suite of new interactive tools that employees can use to invent and innovate using the generated ideas.